 Falk Culinair's copper and stainless steel surfaces have been brushed to create a satinated surface as opposed to a mirror finish like other brands.
 What this does is reduce the work necessary to keep your cookware glowing like new.
 For general cleaning after cooking, washing by hand in warm soapy water is normally all you will need.
 For baked on food debris, soak in hot soapy water for an hour then wash as usual.
 That's all that's needed to lift away even stubborn cooked on foods.
+If you wish, you may season the stainless steel interior of the pan.
+However, this is not necessary.

 Copper will react with the atmosphere, causing a brownish tint on the surface of your pan.
 This oxidation is a natural phenomenon due to the way carbon dioxide in the air interacts with the metal.
 This is referred to as patina and is actually prized and preferred by many professional chefs and cooking enthusiasts.
 This darkening of the copper on your cookware or other copper household items does not mean the copper is wearing off or that something is wrong.
 It does not affect the cooking experience or performance of the cookware.
 It is an aesthetic preference only.
 To remove the patina, use a scrubbing pad and a cleaning paste intended for copper.